Following LA and DC, Trump wants to send the National Guard to other US cities. Here’s how he can do it

 “If the president can use the Army as a domestic police force, that can be a very powerful tool of oppression, and that is why we have a principle in this country going back hundreds of years against using the military for domestic law enforcement,” Elizabeth Goitein, the senior director of the Liberty and National Security Program at the Brennan Center for Justice, told CNN.
 “And that is the principle that Trump is completely shredding here.”

 Trump has signaled he intends to expand the US military’s role in domestic law enforcement activities across the country.
-CNN reported last week that the administration has been discussing sending the National Guard to Chicago for weeks, though it remains unclear when the deployments would start or how many troops would be sent.
+CNN reported last week that the administration has been planning for weeks to the National Guard to Chicago, though it remains unclear when the deployments would start or how many troops would be sent.

 On Monday, Trump signed an executive order establishing “specialized units” in the National Guard to address crime in cities, though it is unclear how the order will work in practice.
 The National Guard already has reaction forces, designed to rapidly respond to incidents requiring law enforcement or security support in each state, territory and DC.